amelielavender/ebooks-bot/README.md

 * a callback url will be generated after pasting your script id into the correct field. copy the callback url into your app's details on https://apps.twitter.com

-generate a preview. this will populate the preview sheet. go to `bot > send a test tweet`. you may be prompted to visit a link and `send a test tweet` again if your bot tweeted after authenticating, congrats! go to `bot > start posting tweets` to activate timed tweets on the timer that you set via a dropdown.
+generate a preview. this will populate the preview sheet. go to `bot > send a test tweet`. you may be prompted to visit a link and `send a test tweet` again. if your bot tweeted after authenticating, congrats! go to `bot > start posting tweets` to activate timed tweets on the timer that you set via a dropdown.